How to quickly fix Mac Bluetooth not working

 If none of the above helped and your mouse is still not showing up on the Bluetooth devices list, try the following:

-1. Go to System Preferences ➙ Bluetooth ➙ check that Bluetooth is on
+1. Go to System Settings ➙ Bluetooth ➙ check that Bluetooth is on.

 As you can see, connecting Bluetooth gadgets to Mac is fairly straightforward, but might turn into quite a multistep ordeal.